Microb-vn/PoShMediaNames/README.md

 A set of powershell scripts to easier organize/standardize you photo and video file library based on the picture and video filenames.

 I developed this because of a personal desire to standardize my photo and video library.
-This script helped me to organize my pictures and videos based on the filename, which - after runnning this script - includes the date the media is created in a standard format.
+This script helped me to organize my pictures and videos based on the filename, which - after runnning this script - includes the date and time the media is created in a standard format.
 This makes the media more easy to organize and sort, even if you have multiple imaging devices that use different file naming standards to store their photos/videos.

 The project may not suit your needs, but if it does, feel free to use it.

+As this project is written in Powershell, the target platform is Windows.
+For Linux users there is also a project that perform similar actions written in Python.
+You can find that project [here](https://github.com/Microb-vn/pyMediaNames)

 # How it works